Kutupalong refugee camp: Bhasan Char relocation revived

 Though the government continued to urge the relocation of refugees from the camp to the island of Bhasan Char, they faced opposition from global diplomats, human rights, aid organizations, and the Rohingya refugees themselves.

 However, in March or April 2020, around 300 Rohingya attempted to flee the mainland camp for Malaysia, by boat, and—after being turned away by Malaysian authorities—became stranded at sea.
 Though they were rescued by the Bangladesh navy, in early May, the government, rather than return them to the mainland camps from which they had come, instead involuntarily "quarantined" them on Bhashan Char island—ostensibly over the risk that the castaways may have been infected with COVID-19.

-The same opponents of the Bhasan Char relocation plan urged that the new detainees be returned to their families at the mainland camps as soon as the normal 3-week quarantine period (for COVID-19) was completed.
+The same opponents of the Bhasan Char relocation plan urged that the new detainees be returned to their families at the mainland camps as soon as the usual 3-week quarantine period (for COVID-19) was completed.
 However, despite pleas from human rights organizations and the U.N.
 Secretary General, Bangladesh's Foreign Minister later announced that the refugees "probably" would not be returned to the mainland camps, until ready to return to Myanmar.

 Concerns among their relatives in the camps, and among Rohingya advocates, escalated when Cyclone Amphan approached Bangladesh because the island—which was much closer to the storm than the mainland camps—was known to be prone to complete flooding in major storms.

 However, the center of the cyclone passed at a distance of over 40 miles from the island, so it only dealt a minor blow to the island.
 While no reporters have been allowed on the island, government reports list no deaths or damage to island facilities.
 Government authorities seized on this news to declare that Bhasan Char's had proved its stability under harsh weather conditions, renewing their relocation campaign.

 March 2021

-In March 2021, a fire at the refugee camp left 15 dead and roughly 400 missing, displaced more than 45,000 mostly Rohingya refugees.
+In March 2021, a fire at the refugee camp left at least 15 dead, as well as roughly 400 missing and 560 injured.
+The fire also displaced a total of more than 45,000 mostly Rohingya refugees.